 Do you like crafts with chalk pens?
 We do!
-When we share more chalk art and we’ll add them to our fall craft ideas.
 My daughter Krissy made a welcome home sign for her daughter who had been away.
 But, she also loves making chalkboard signs for birthdays, creating chalkboards signs with uplifting saying and chalkboard signs with bible verses.

 - See how easy it is to create your own chalkboard signs for your home.